 Some insist that Eusébio was not an African player at all, arguing that he cut his connection with the continent when he left for Lisbon in 1960.
 Eusebio himself never saw it that way, calling Portugal his “second homeland.”
 National identity has become increasingly fluid and complex in the post-colonial era of migration, not least on the football field.

 “I spoke to the great Eusébio a couple of years back,” wrote football journalist Tim Vickery upon learning of the player’s death.
 “He told me—and I’m sure he meant it—that he could die happy after seeing the 2010 World Cup.
 He was so happy to see that the continent of his birth had been able to stage the tournament which helped make his name.”

 Nigerian writer Chimamanda Ngozi Adichie has observed that international soccer allows for “a kind of nationalism that expands as your country loses.”

 In her case, as soon as Nigeria is knocked out, she transfers her support to the next African team.
 In the 1960s, those triumphant years of liberation when African nationalism was at its zenith, Eusébio and his astounding talent, claimed as passionately by millions of Portuguese as he was by millions of Africans, epitomized the new modes of belonging that characterize our age.

-* This is an excerpt from a piece we wrote for Al Jazeera America on the occasion of Eusebio’s passing.
-Read the rest of the piece here.
+- This was originally written for Al Jazeera America on the occasion of Eusebio’s passing.
+Read the original here.